Death Valley Photography Workshops

 other photography publications.

-currently teaches workshops in Death Valley, Utah and New Mexico,
+currently teaches workshops in Death Valley, Utah, New Mexico

-and Contrast Masking workshops in his home darkroom in California.
+and Washington, and Contrast Masking workshops in his home darkroom

 Masking Kit - a technical manual